juji-io/datalevin/doc/query.md

 ### Join Order Benchmark (JOB)

-The join order benchmark (JOB) [5] from SQL contains 113 complex queries that stresses the optimizer.
+The join order benchmark (JOB) [5] for SQL contains 113 complex queries that stresses the optimizer.
 We ported these queries to Datalog and compared with PostgreSQL [here](https://github.com/juji-io/datalevin/tree/master/JOB-bench).

-While we are still working on the optimizer and there are still a lot of room for improvement, the results are already encouraging.
-For example, on my M3 Macbook Pro, PostgreSQL took 231 seconds to run these queries, while Datalevin currently took 240 seconds.

 Datalevin's planning time is normally one or two order of magnitudes longer than that of PostgreSQL.
-This is expected, as our planner is written in idiomatic Clojure, and our planning algorithm is more sophisticated.
-However, the execution time of Datalevin are more consistent and better on average, due to better plans produced.
-Hence the total query time of the two are close.
-We expect to beat or at least go even with PostgreSQL on total query time in the near future.
+This is expected, as our planner is written in idiomatic Clojure, and our planning algorithm is more complex.
+However, the execution time of Datalevin are more consistent and better on average, due to better plans produced, resulting in Datalevin's smaller total query time.

 ## Remark